derv-dice/posterCutter/README.md

 * At first, you need install Python 3.5 or higher and get PIL module for it use pip install for it - `pip install pillow --user`
-* Place script into temporary folder (all new images will be automatically saved here)
+* Place script.py into temporary folder (all new images will be automatically saved here)
 * Pick image to cutting it
+* Run script.py and follow steps from it
+* Print sheets and make poster from it

+## Or you can run .exe file and follow nest steps:

+* Place script.exe into temporary folder (all new images will be automatically saved here)
+* Pick image to cutting it
-* Run script and follow steps from it
+* Run scripscript.exet and follow steps from it
 * Print sheets and make poster from it

 ## Exaples